Great Burstead: History

 In 1381 the Peasants' Revolt took place, and after the death of Wat Tyler in London, the Essex men retreated back to Billericay.
 The Battle of Billericay took place on 28 June 1381 probably in Norsey Wood; 500 Essex man were killed, and over 700 horses were captured.
-The men are believed to be buried along with their leaders in the church of St Mary Magdalene, Great Burstead.
+The men are believed to be buried along with their leaders in the churchyard at St Mary Magdalene's.

 Thomas Watts, a local Great Burstead draper, was burned at the stake in Chelmsford for refusing to pray in church under Queen Mary I. On 9 June 1555, Thomas was buried in Great Burstead Church.